Frank Eugene Hook: Early life

+Political career

 In 1934, Hook was the Democratic Party candidate from Michigan's 12th congressional district for the U.S. House of Representatives.
 Hook defeated incumbent Republican W. Frank James in the general election to be elected to the 74th Congress and to the three succeeding Congresses, serving from January 3, 1935 to January 3, 1943.
 In 1942, Hook lost in the general election to Republican John B. Bennett (having previously defeated him in 1938 and 1940).
 In 1944, Hook defeated Bennett to reclaim the seat in the 79th Congress, serving from January 3, 1945 to January 3, 1947.
 He lost the seat again to Bennett in 1946.
 In 1948, he made an unsuccessful bid to be elected the United States Senate, losing to Republican Homer Ferguson.

 Hook served under Presidents Franklin Delano Roosevelt and Harry S. Truman.
 He voted to declare war upon Japan, when Congress was convened upon the attack on Pearl Harbor.
 Hook was instrumental in the establishment of Social Security and the minimum wage — part of Roosevelt's New Deal.
 He also proposed a bill to establish the Isle Royale National Park, located in Lake Superior and had the honor of dedicating it in August 1946.

 In 1940, Hook alleged in Congress that Martin Dies had ties to William Dudley Pelley, the leader of a fascist organization, the Silver Legion of America.
 However, unbeknownst to him, the documents Hook used to make his case turned out to be forgeries.

 Hook's moniker "Fightin' Frank," earned from high school days, was reinforced once again during an infamous bout on the floor of Congress.
 His nemesis, John Rankin of Mississippi, drew his ire, but could not cull a punch, as Hook was later quoted, "A gentleman cannot strike an old man."
 The wrassling match was physically initiated by Rankin jumping on Hook's back on Washington's birthday in 1945, during the session.
 The skirmish was the end result of a verbal exchange between Hook & Rankin concerning the former's support and the latter's denouncement of the C.I.O.
 Rankin hollered shouts of "communism!" while Hook defended the integrity of the organization.
 As to the disruption, Hook later recited a 3-minute apology, while Rankin maintained his own innocence.
 When Hook offered to resign if Rankin would also "...for the good of the country," Rankin "held his tongue" and the controversial exchange faded into obscurity.

 Hook was a member of the President's Fair Employment Practices Committee in 1943 and 1944 and was appointed a member of Motor Carrier Claims Commission October 1, 1949, serving until his resignation August 22, 1950.
 He made several unsuccessful attempts to reclaim a seat in the U.S. House from the 12th district, losing in 1954 to Bennett in the general election, losing in 1956 and 1958 to Joseph S. Mack in the Democratic primary elections.
 In 1966, he lost to incumbent Raymond F. Clevenger in the Democratic primary for the 11th district.